 VI.F.4.
-Clinical and Educational Work Hour Exceptions

-VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a resident, on their own initiative, may elect to remain or return to the clinical site in the following circumstances:

-to continue to provide care to a single severely ill or

-unstable patient; (Detail)

-VI.F.4.a).(2) humanistic attention to the needs of a patient or family; or, (Detail)

-VI.F.4.a).(3) to attend unique educational events.
-(Detail)
+Clinical and Educational Work Hour Exceptions VI.F.4.a) In rare circumstances, after handing off all other responsibilities, a resident, on their own initiative, may elect to remain or return to the clinical site in the following circumstances: VI.F.4.a).(1) to continue to provide care to a single severely ill or unstable patient; (Detail) VI.F.4.a).(2) humanistic attention to the needs of a patient or family; or, (Detail) VI.F.4.a).(3) to attend unique educational events.

-VI.F.4.b) These additional hours of care or education will be counted toward the 80-hour weekly limit.
 (Detail)